 Gaps in Software Security

-This type of ecommerce security risks is inherent to the software written in an insecure manner.
-In some cases, developers neglect ecommerce security issues intentionally.
-In other cases, they do not devote enough time to implementing ecommerce security measures to protect the software.
-Sometimes, for the sake of quick development, they simply copy high-risk code blunders shared in open-source.
+This type of e-commerce security risk is inherent to the software written in an insecure manner.
+In some cases, developers neglect e-commerce security issues intentionally.
+In other cases, they do not devote enough time to implementing e-commerce security measures to protect the software.
+Sometimes, for the sake of quick development, they simply copy high-risk code blunders shared in open source.
 The use of malicious code increases the chances of security holes, which experienced website hackers can misuse.

 Solution: Request a security audit from an ecommerce consulting company.
 Professional software engineers will test your software against different kinds of security threats.
 They will make a plan for boosting the security of the whole network.